Specialists Standing By — Same-Day Admissions Available

 Insurance Coverage for Opioid Rehab in Connecticut

-Connecticut has yes — expanded coverage through HUSKY Health (CT Medicaid).
+Connecticut residents access addiction treatment coverage through HUSKY Health (CT Medicaid) (Yes — expanded).
 The federal Mental Health Parity and Addiction Equity Act (MHPAEA) requires most insurance plans to cover addiction treatment — including opioid and heroin rehab — the same as they cover physical health conditions.
 Call (844) 561-0606 to verify your benefits free before choosing a program.

 Legal Protections in Connecticut